Meniscal Surgeon in Huntington Station, Bethpage, Riverhead, NY

 Meniscus replacement or transplantation involves the replacement of a torn cartilage with the cartilage obtained from a donor or a cultured patch obtained from the laboratory.
 It is considered as a treatment option to relieve knee pain if you have undergone meniscectomy.

-If you would like to have additional information on meniscal tears or would like to learn more about meniscal surgery, please contact Dr. Elbayar, serving the communities of Huntington Station, East Meadow, NY.
+If you would like to have additional information on meniscal tears or would like to learn more about meniscal surgery, please contact Dr. Elbayar, serving the communities of Huntington Station, Bethpage, Riverhead, NY.